lockedinspace/letme/README.md

   }
 }
 ```
 You will need to set the ``mfa_arn`` to your mfa device associated with ``aws_source_profile``, afterwards, letme will ask you to provide the mfa token.
-If token is valid, you will get the new credentials written or overwritten  (if they already exist from a previous ``letme obtain`` call) (image step 2 - with MFA)  and you will be able to call resources (image step 3) from that AWS account (image step 4).
+If token is valid, you will get the new credentials written or overwritten  (if they already exist from a previous ``letme obtain`` call) (image step 2)  and you will be able to call resources (image step 3) from that AWS account (image step 4).

+If you wish to work locally you must run ``letme init`` which will create a toml file containing all of the accounts in your DynamoDB table, this will speed up response times and save you some extra billing from AWS.
+The downside is that you will be working with a copy, so if changes are made into the DynamoDB, you will need to rerun ``letme init`` in order to get an updated copy.
+It is recommended to run ``letme init`` before obtaining credentials.